 [00:28:35] If you’re experiments show that nothing happened or that you couldn’t find conclusive evidence, don’t go looking for things that you can say you just proved.
 You can go looking for things, but make sure you do that formulate another experiment.

 [00:28:46] Here’s an example of what you do with the results right.

 So hey!
 This is looking good like huge impact super low randomness to the data.
 Go for it!
 Ramp that up and ship it out.

 [00:28:59] Here’s an example of a very negative impact, definitely not due to random stuff, so kill it and iterate.

-[00:29:09] Tiis is the one that people get a little more confused about which is that.
-It's not really physically significant, but it's interesting.
-Right that's a big still a big lift in this this number, but because it's about a 50 percent chance that it's not meaningful, you don't necessarily want to roll with that and say it's a fact.
+That’s a big still a big lift in this this number, but because it’s about a 50 percent chance that it’s not meaningful, you don’t necessarily want to roll with that and say it’s a fact.
 You probably want to find a way to prove it better.
-So.
-You probably want to iterate.
+So, you probably want to iterate.

 [00:29:33] I know that was that was kind of a lot of high level stuff.
 My goal was to start a conversation about, how sometimes we get focused on how we run our experiments or some of the mechanics and we don’t think about these these kind of core principles.

 [00:29:53] I’ll do a quick wrap up here on some of the high level stuff and then we can do a Q and A really quick.